airyhq/airy/docs/docs/concepts/design-principles.md

 - Once it obtains a response, it merges the data with the `conversations`
 - It returns the data to the client

-In the Airy Core Platform, it works like this:
+In Airy Core, it works like this:

 - A client asks for `conversations`
 - the service in charge has both `conversations` and `channels` data